 I'm in my second year at Stanford and am advised by Matei Zaharia and Peter Bailis.
 I worked on MacroBase with Peter and Matei, as well as on Arachne with John Ousterhout and Henry Qin in work which appeared at OSDI 2018, and Slicer while on an internship at Google.
 I'm starting up a new project now, hoping to continue doing systems research, and am excited for what I can accomplish in the future!

 Bachelor's in Computer Science • 2017

 I concentrated in Computer Science at Harvard, graduating in 2017.
-My undergrad and thesis advisor was Professor Margo Seltzer.
+My undergraduate and thesis advisor was Professor Margo Seltzer.
 I ended up taking and, later, being a teaching fellow for the notorious CS 161.

+I worked with Professor Seltzer on the Automatically Scalable Computation (ASC) project on automatic parallelization.
+My part in it became my senior thesis, receiving highest honors in computer science and winning the Hoopes Prize for excellence in undergraduate research.
 I also worked with Professor Alexander Rush and my friend Hirsh Jain on a natural language processing project predicting the results of congressional votes based purely on the text of the bills voted on.
-We developed a novel approach to the problem, creating a powerful and simple model that both predicted votes with over 90% accuracy (higher than any previous approach) and easily lent itself to analysis, offering useful insights into the behavior of congresspeople.
+We created a powerful and simple model that both predicted votes better than any previous approach and easily lent itself to analysis, offering useful insights into the behavior of congresspeople.
 This work was published in EMNLP 2016.

 Henry Qin, Qian Li, Jacqueline Speiser, Peter Kraft, John Ousterhout, "Arachne: Core-Aware Thread Management."
 Symposium on Operating Systems Design and Implementation (OSDI) 2018.
 Link.